Retroguru/super-swipebox/README.md

 ### HTML

-Just link the image (JPG, GIF or PNG) and optionally use the title attribute as caption.
+Just link the image (JPG, GIF, PNG or WebP) and optionally use the title attribute as caption.

 ```html
 <a href="big/image.jpg" title="My Caption">